DUNE-DAQ/dune-wib-firmware/README.md

 You can either build the Docker image provided in `linux/petalinux-2019.1` and use that environment, or install the packages listed in the `Dockerfile` on a machine with PetaLinux 2019.1 already installed.
-See `linux/petalinux-2019.1/README.md` for container instructions.
+See the (container readme)[linux/petalinux-2019.1/README.md] for further instructions.

 From the `linux/` directory, boot the image with: